souravpaul8/souravpaul8/README.md

 </a>
 <br />

-#### - 🥀 Building Awesome RESTful Web Services using C# and .Net Core right now
+#### - Building services that scale effortlessly, adapting to any load or challenge.
+Crafting resilient architectures that thrive in a cloud-native world!
 <br />

 **I am Into,**

-**Backend Development, Data Structures & Algorithms, and Mobile Development**
+**Networks, Distributed Systems, Cloud Computing, Backend Development, Data Structures & Algorithms, and Mobile Development**
 <br />

 <p align="center" >